cj1128/handmade-hero/README.md

 - Cleanup: remove tileSideInMeters, we no longer have any tile thing.
 - Fill ground buffer for each chunk.

+### Day 87: Seamless Ground Textures

+- Modify `FillGroundBuffer` to generate seamless grounds by iterating nine chunks each time
+- Select the furthest buffer and fill it if we have run out of buffers
+- Decrease `groundBufferCount` to test our eviction code
+- Regenerate ground when game reloading
+  - Add a field `executableReloaded` in game_input to tell us whether game has reloaded
+- Why the trees are wiggling around?
+  - Our bliting is not pixel perfect now, entities' float coordinates may round to different integers and cause their distance to change a little bit.
+  - We will solve this problem when we have a real renderer!

 ## TODO

 - Fix full screen problem caused by systeml-level display scale
+- Fix long running freeze bug: let the game run for a while and it will freeze